 10.2 - The ACTION!
 PC Game Preferences screen should be set as follows:

-Since all games in the U.S.A.F.L. are head-to-head, both teams should be listed as HUMAN coaches
+Since all games in the A.A.F.L. are head-to-head, both teams should be listed as HUMAN coaches

 Game Type: League